Stratejia/nextjs-graphql-example/docs/golden-rules.md

 # Golden Rules

-1. To Hell with the `class` keyword, only use functional programming, at least within our codebase.
+1. Avoid using `class` and OO principles.
+Stick to functional programming, at least within our codebase.
 2. Document everything.
 If unsure, ask a teammate!
 Knowledge is power.
 3. Prefer `type` over `interface`.
 4. Without over-engineering, isolate UI libraries and icons into the `components` folder.